Founder and CEO, My Bitcoin Will

 I believe there's nothing worse than the State deciding how your estate is distributed because you never put a clear will in place, especially when self-custodied bitcoin can so easily be lost forever.
 I'm focused on solving a real and pressing need: helping everyday Bitcoiners "get off zero" when it comes to a will, so their sats actually reach the people they care about.

-Listen →Get the bitcoin-first will kit that closes the gap between self-custody and inheritance.
+Visit →Get the bitcoin-first will kit that closes the gap between self-custody and inheritance.